 And then there's that classic beach scene.
-Who knew a single shot of the Hawaiian surf cascading over the interlocked bodies of Deborah Kerr and Burt Lancaster (see cover art to the left) would test the tolerance of the censors and immediately become one of the most iconic images in all of cinema history?
+Who knew a single shot of the Hawaiian surf cascading over the interlocked bodies of Deborah Kerr and Burt Lancaster (see cover art above) would test the tolerance of the censors and immediately become one of the most iconic images in all of cinema history?
 Though the sequence instantly identifies the film and cements its romantic status, it doesn't define it.
 The theme of a lone wolf standing up against the establishment and sticking to his beliefs at great physical and emotional cost is what truly distinguishes 'From Here to Eternity,' and the message gains even more power when viewed in the context of the time, when the country was still gripped by the McCarthy witch hunts, and criticisms of any government entity were tantamount to treason.

 That lone wolf is the newly demoted Private Robert E. Lee Prewitt (Montgomery Clift), a transfer from the esteemed Bugle Corps, who's assigned to serve at Schofield Barracks under the arrogant, unscrupulous Captain Dana Holmes (Philip Ober).
 Obsessed with the championship interegimental boxing team he coaches, Holmes pulled some strings to snag Prewitt, whose reputation as a top-class middleweight preceded him.
 Yet Prewitt refuses to join the team for personal reasons (which become clear later), much to the chagrin of his commanding officer, who authorizes the company's sergeants to give the recalcitrant private "the treatment," a punitive going-over that includes bullying, extra duty, and other forms of abuse.
 Prewitt, however, refuses to buckle under the constant strain.
 "A man don't go his own way, he's nothin'" is a line Prewitt lives by, and it applies to other characters as well, most notably Prew's best buddy, Angelo Maggio (Sinatra), whose cocky, street-wise attitude and disregard for authority get him more trouble than he bargains for, and Captain Holmes' right-hand man, Staff Sergeant Milton Warden (Lancaster), who enters into a passionate and risky affair with Holmes' neglected and bitter wife, Karen (Kerr).
 Prew also finds love and comfort in the arms of Lorene (Reed), a stuck-up "hostess" with a heart of gold in a USO-type social club - in the book, she's a prostitute in a whorehouse - who longs to leave her tawdry existence behind and become "proper."